protocol/research-website/content/posts/202303-discourse-graphs-q-and-a/index.md

 <br />

-**What do you view as the primary obstacles to the adoption of discourse graphs, such as the  incentives for scientists to contribute**?
+**What do you view as the primary obstacles to the adoption of discourse graphs, such as the  incentives for scientists to contribute?**

 **EM**: One obstacle for researchers is **becoming comfortable sharing results and ideas sooner[^4]**.
 Hopefully the sharing of progress immediately and continuously is viewed as an extension of the preprint revolution, rather than a new practice.
 We need the community to respect notes graphs as artifacts in the scientific literature, which means integrating them into existing workflows and allocating credit (i.e. funding, awards, patents, & citations) based on work done in notes graphs.
 The current culture in many fields is one of secrecy over openness, which needs to be inverted.
 This secrecy seems to be driven by zero-sum reputation building, rather than focus on cooperative achievement of shared goals.